RichieDatalyst/Stock_Price_Prediction/README.md

 - **forecasts/** (CSV with date-wise predictions and simulated returns)

 ## How Forecasting Works
-- We train models on historical **Close** prices with sliding windows.
+- Train models on historical **Close** prices with sliding windows.
-- We forecast daily business days forward to the requested dates:
+-  Forecast daily business days forward to the requested dates:
   - 1 June 2025, 1 September 2025, 1 December 2025, 1 June 2026
 - Investment simulation assumes an investment of **10,000 PKR on 1 June 2025** and computes projected value at each forecast date.

 ## Candlestick Charts
 - We use **mplfinance** (static) and **plotly** (interactive).
 If you prefer only matplotlib, you can disable plotly cells.

-## Reproducibility
-- Random seeds are fixed where applicable.
-- Results may vary based on library versions, GPU/CPU differences, and dataset updates.

-## Presentation & Recording
-- See **presentation/** for the slide deck
-- A **5-minute speaker script** is included in the slides to guide your recording.

 ## License
 For academic use.